 Integrated or Freestanding?

-Give some thought as to whether you want the larder to flow seamlessly into the rest of your kitchen with a more integrated approach, or if you’re after a freestanding look and feel.
+Give some thought as to whether you want the larder to flow seamlessly into the rest of your kitchen with a more integrated approach.
+Or maybe you’re looking for a more freestanding look and feel.

 Choosing to go integrated will give you more flexibility if you’re looking to incorporate lighting or electrical appliances into your unit, like this one on the right.

-Housing a microwave inside your larder is a neat storage solution for something you don’t use frequently, and that you’d rather have tucked away out of site.
+Housing a microwave inside your larder is a neat storage solution for something you don’t use frequently.
+Tucking it away out of sight gives your kitchen cleaner lines and frees up space on the work surface.

 Inside the Larder

 A well-designed larder combines a good array of storage and can give you an instant overview of all your dried goods and supplies.
-Locating spice racks on the insides of the cupboard doors can be a really useful feature, giving instant access to those ingredients you use most often.
+Locating spice racks on the insides of the cupboard doors can be a really useful feature.
+It gives instant access to those ingredients you use most often.

 The layout of the interior of the larder, and the choice of drawers and pull-outs will depend to a certain degree on what you intend to keep in it and what type of a cook you are.
 We can advise you on what you might want to consider if you need a few helpful suggestions.